Plate Surrender in Washington

 - Remove the month and year tabs, bend the plates in half, and trash them.
 (Don’t put them with your curbside recycling unless you clear it with your recycling service provider first.)

 - Remove the month and year tabs and keep the plates as a souvenir.

-However, if you have any of the specialty plates listed below, you must return your plates directly to the vehicle licensing office:
+However, if you have specialty plates, you must return your plates directly to the vehicle licensing office.